 Belhaven College is among more than 600 colleges and universities involved in assessing documented learning for academic credit toward an undergraduate degree.
 The Council for Adult and Experiential Learning (CAEL), an educational association founded in 1974 to promote the acceptance of the awarding of college credit for documented and experiential learning, has led the way in developing and implementing assessment techniques.
 Belhaven College uses the guidelines developed by CAEL.
 In order for the credit to be granted officially and recorded on the transcript, the applicant must have completed successfully a minimum of 12 semester hours of academic course work at Belhaven College.
 This type of credit is not necessarily transferable into or out of Belhaven College.
-The process for experiential credit should be completed by the end of the first year in the adult studies program.
 A \$175.00 assessment fee is paid at the time the portfolio is turned in for assessment.
 Upon awarding of credit, the student is charged \$75.00 per semester hour of credit and must pay the full amount before the credits are recorded on the student's permanent record.

-- C Documented Learning Portfolio I Credit for professional or technical courses, licenses, certifications, workshops, etc., can be awarded if documented thoroughly.
+Documented Learning - Portfolio I

+Credit for professional or technical courses, licenses, certifications, workshops, etc., can be awarded if documented thoroughly.
 Faculty members assess the validity of substantial documentation based on completion, clock hours, and content.
 The Portfolio I must include a resume, an autobiographical sketch, and a value of learning statement for each topic area.
-One semester hour of credit may be awarded for 20 hours of instruction that is determined by faculty to be college level. - C Experiential Learning Portfolio II Experiential learning credit assessments, in the form of portfolios, are methods by which students may earn academic credit for college-level learning completed outside of the traditional classroom setting.
+One semester hour of credit may be awarded for 20 hours of instruction that is determined by faculty to be college level.

+• Experiential Learning - Portfolio II

+Experiential learning credit assessments, in the form of portfolios, are methods by which students may earn academic credit for college-level learning completed outside of the traditional classroom setting.
 It is designed to assist adult learners in attaining their academic and career goals by validating their professional competencies acquired through experiential learning.